 Acupuncture has been proven time and again to have strong physiological effects on the body.
 Research has moved on from does it work and focuses more on how does it work?
-Ultimately, I suspect what folks really want to know is will acupuncture help XYZ?
-And that’s a question that needs to be discussed during a consultation.
+Ultimately, I suspect what folks really want to know is will acupuncture help their particular problem, which is a question that needs to be discussed during a consultation.

 One of the beautiful things about this medicine is that it works in different ways, on different bodily systems depending on how it’s done.
 Acupuncture can affect neurotransmitters such as serotonin, dopamine, and cytokines.
 It can involve the body’s own opioid neuropeptides such as enkephalins and endorphins.
 It initiates purinergic signaling which is part of the regulatory process in all tissues and organ systems which explains why we don’t always have to put the needle exactly where the problem is.
 It has an effect on the brain and nervous system, too.
 It can decrease activity in the limbic system and modulate parasympathetic activity which is, in part, why it’s so awesome for stress related problems and tissue healing.
 If you want more information, a good place to look is https://www.evidencebasedacupuncture.org/acupuncture-scientific-evidence/

 That depends on the severity of your situation.
-Most people notice a significant improvement in three to six treatments.
+Most people notice a significant improvement within a month of consistant care.
 Some need continual support long after that while others may need a different type of care afterward such as physical therapy.

-Not everyone needs herbs although they can be the key to some people’s progress.
+Not everyone needs herbs although they can be the key that makes all the difference.
 All of the herbal products that I carry or order come from companies that follow the FDA’s GMP regulations.
 I can’t say the same for products ordered off of Amazon.
 I practice herbal medicine the way I was taught, which starts with making a diagnosis, following the associated treatment principle, and crafting an herbal prescription that accomplishes the intended effect.
-Sometimes we get lucky and a premade formula is exactly what the patient needs.
-Sometimes we need to compound a formula specifically for them.
-Either way, I carefully vet the suppliers that I use to ensure the best, safest, most effective herbal medicine for my patients.

 Your appointment time is reserved just for you.
 Late cancellation or missed visit leaves a hole in the practitioner's day that could have been filled by another patient.
 As such, we require 24 hours’ notice for any cancellations or changes to your appointment.
 Patients who provide less than 24 hours’ notice, or miss their appointment, will be charged a cancellation fee.